 Sometimes, your login session will simply expire …

-If your login session expires, WordPress remembers where you were, so when you log in again, you can continue working from where you left off …
+If your login session expires, WordPress remembers where you were.
+Log in again and pick up where you left off …

 (Session expired notice)

-WordPress also warns you if the backup of the post you are looking at is different from the version you see in the editor and gives you the opportunity to restore the autosaved backup.
+WordPress also warns you if the backup of the post you are working on is not the same as the version showing in the content editor and gives you the opportunity to restore your autosaved backup.

 Click Restore the backup …

-The content will be restored from your browser backup …
+Your content will be recovered and restored successfully from your browser backup …

 Content Recovery – Loss Of Internet Connection